-The Neurology Today Conference Reporter aims to keep neurologists up to date and fully informed about the most noteworthy news from major professional meetings.
+The Neurology Today At the Meetings aims to keep neurologists up-to-date and fully informed about the most noteworthy news from major professional meetings.

 Whether you are attending the meeting or reading about it remotely, you’ll be able to access daily, concise peer-reviewed reports from major neurology conferences via email blasts that are optimized for web and mobile viewing.

-The Neurology Today Conference Reporter highlights only those papers and presentations deemed noteworthy by the Neurology Today editors.
+The Neurology Today At the Meetings highlights only those papers and presentations deemed noteworthy by the Neurology Today editors.
 All reports are vetted and reviewed by our team of neurologist reviewers, as well.
 Each report includes commentary from independent experts and appears with additional perspectives in the print edition of Neurology Today.

 Peer-reviewed by the Neurology Today Editors

-Hot Off the Press from the 2017 International Stroke Conference
+Hot Off the Press from the 2019 International Stroke Conference

 February 13-Intensive Blood Pressure Lowering Fails to Make a Difference in Outcome in Ischemic Stroke

 February 13-Home-Based Telerehabilitation for Stroke Patients Is as Effective as the Clinic

 February 13-Sphenopalatine-Ganglion Stimulation Shows Promise in Acute Stroke

 February 13-Safety Window for tPA Extended Up to 9 Hours for Ischemic Stroke